91-soos- baghuset stockholmart

 Stalke Out Of Space

-When Stalke Gallery began its activities in 1987, the idea was to create an alternative to the existing galleries and art institutions in Denmark.
+When Stalke Galleri began its activities in 1987, the idea was to create an alternative to the existing galleries and art institutions in Denmark.
 We wanted to convey contemporary and modern national and international art, to create contact and awareness across established boundaries.

 Stalke Gallery quickly gained recognition for its communication efforts, becoming a concept, an institution.